Workloads¶

 This feature is part of the OpenFaaS Pro distribution.

-for liveness and readiness probes can be set globally for the installation: OpenFaaS chart reference.
+Liveness and readiness probes can be set globally for the installation: OpenFaaS chart reference.

 Annotations can be used to configure probes on a per function basis.
 Any overrides set in annotations will take precedence over the global configuration.